 Freshly delivers throughout the week.
 Your first delivery will happen on that day of the following week.
-I have mine delivered on Fridays and the box usually arrives between noon and 3:00pm CST.
+I have mine delivered on Wednesdays and the box usually arrives between noon and 3:00pm CST.
 If you’re not home when it’s delivered, the box will keep for an additional 12 hours.

 3. Choose Your Meals

 As of January 2021, you can choose from 38 entrees with new meals being introduced every couple weeks (including 10 newly introduced FreshlyFit meals that are more carb conscious).
 Although, sometimes they’re calling meals “new” when all they’ve done is make some minor changes (like shift up the side).

 The chicken meals with full breasts (versus meals using pre-cut chicken) are generally the most filling.
 While I never finish a meal still feeling hungry, I do wish the portions were larger on some of them.
 This might not be an issue though depending on how much you typically eat.

 While I originally wrote this post after eating Freshly meals every week for a month, I’ve continued using Freshly most months since May 2016.
 That’s how I stumbled across some of the observations below …

 The Positive Observations